Instagram: User behavior

 Ongoing research continues to explore how media content on the platform affects user engagement.
-Past research has found that media which show peoples' faces receive more 'likes' and comments and that using filters that increase warmth, exposure, and contrast also boosts engagement.
-Users are more likely to engage with images that depict fewer individuals compared to groups and also are more likely to engage with content that has not been watermarked, as they view this content as less original and reliable compared to user-generated content.
+Past research has found that media which show people's faces receive more 'likes' and comments and that using filters that increase warmth, exposure, and contrast also boosts engagement.
+Users are more likely to engage with images that depict fewer individuals compared to groups and they are also more likely to engage with content that has not been watermarked, as they view this content as less original and reliable compared to user-generated content.
 Recently Instagram has come up with an option for users to apply for a verified account badge; however, this does not guarantee every user who applies will get the verified blue tick.

 The motives for using Instagram among young people are mainly to look at posts, particularly for the sake of social interactions and recreation.
 In contrast, the level of agreement expressed in creating Instagram posts was lower, which demonstrates that Instagram's emphasis on visual communication is widely accepted by young people in social communication.

 Performative activism

-Starting in June 2020, Instagram was more widely used as a platform for social justice movements including the Black Lives Matter movement.
-This has changed how people address activism, created a lack of consistency in protest, and is not widely accepted.
-Most notably in 2020, Shirien Damra shared an illustration and tribute she made of George Floyd after his murder, and it resulted in more than 3.4 million "likes", followed by many offline reproductions of the illustration.
+In June 2020, because of the Black Lives Matter movement, Instagram became more widely used as a social justice platform.
 Instagram-based activism (as well as other social media) has been criticized and dismissed for being performative, reductionist, and overly focused on aesthetics.